juliarzewnicka/dareit-task-terraform/README.md

+##CI/CD

-The goal of the task is to create a CI/CD pipeline using GitHub Actions.
+The goal of the task was to create a CI/CD pipeline using GitHub Actions.

 **How to:**